dotnet/arcade/Documentation/OneLocBuild.md

 ## Filing Issues for Translation Issues

-File a translation issue ticket with the localization team (see documentation [here](https://dev.azure.com/ceapex/CEINTL/_wiki/wikis/CEINTL.wiki/1361/Provide-Enough-Information-in-DevRel-Feedback-Ticket)).
+File a translation issue ticket with the localization team [here](https://aka.ms/ceLocBug).

 ## Leaving Comments for Translators